cisagov/manage.get.gov/.github/pull_request_template.md

 - [ ] Pulled this branch locally and tested it
 - [ ] Verified code meets above code standards and user-facing checks.
 Addresses any checks that are not satisfied
 - [ ] Reviewed this code and left comments.
-Indicate if comments must be addressed before code is merged.
+Indicate if comments must be addressed before code is merged
 - [ ] Checked that all code is adequately covered by tests
-- [ ] If any model was updated to modify/add/delete columns, verified migrations can be run with `makemigrations`.
+- [ ] If any model was updated to modify/add/delete columns, verified migrations can be run with `makemigrations`

 #### Validated user-facing changes as a developer